-Since the goal of the research interviews was dual: to explore the needs and barriers to health and social services of autistic adults and to understand the formation process of policy regarding autistic adults, stakeholders who have diverse experiences in the field needed to be identify and interviewed.
-To achieve the first goal identification autistic adults, family member of autistic adults and professionals who work with this population was needed.
-For the later goal key figures from organizations, government officials and involved experts were expected to yield more relevant information.
-Therefore, I employed several strategies to identify interviewees that will represent the diversity of stakeholders relevant for the research and that could be considered as good informants (Palinkas et al., 2015; Malterud, Siersma & Guassora, 2016 p.3).
+Since the goal of the research interviews was dual – to explore the needs and barriers to health and social services of autistic adults, and to understand the evolution of policy regarding autistic adults – stakeholders with diverse experiences in the field needed to be identified and interviewed.
+To achieve the first goal, the participation of autistic adults, family members of autistic adults, and professionals who work with this population was needed.
+For the second goal, key figures from organizations, government officials, and involved experts who were expected to provide relevant information needed to be included.
+Therefore, I employed several strategies to identify interviewees who would represent the diversity of stakeholders relevant for the research and that could be considered as good informants (Palinkas et al., 2015; Malterud, Siersma & Guassora, 2016, p.3).

-The following identification strategies were exercised between October 2016 to July 2019: direct communication with potential interviewees the advisors recommended; a call for participation was sent by the four organizations of or for autistic adults in Israel: Alut, ACI, Mishtalvim Barezef and Effie (see appendices 2.2, 2.3, and 2.4 for formal collaboration letters; see appendix 2.5 for call to participate); approaching key figures who were relevant for the study in conventions or events; contacting experts identified in the Internet via email or phone; snowball technic (Noy, 2008); and direct recruitment of interviewees from the Keshet clinic in Tel Hashomer Medical Center according to specific identifiers (see appendix 2.6 formal collaboration letter ; see appendix 2.7 for additional details on identification strategies).
+The following identification strategies were exercised between October 2016 and July 2019: direct communication with potential interviewees recommended by the advisors was initiated; a call for participation was disseminated by the four organizations for autistic adults in Israel – Alut, ACI, Mishtalvim Barezef and Effie (see Appendices 2.2, 2.3, and 2.4 for formal collaboration letters; see Appendix 2.5 for call to participate); key figures who were relevant to the study were approached at conventions or events; experts identified on the internet were contacted via email or phone; the snowball sampling technique was employed (Noy, 2008); and interviewees from the Keshet Clinic in the Sheba Tel Hashomer Medical Center were directly recruited based on specific identifiers (see Appendix 2.6 formal collaboration letter ; see Appendix 2.7 for additional details on identification strategies).

-Using these methods I identified autistic adults with verbal abilities; parents, siblings and grandparents who are guarantors of autistic adults that either do not have communication skills that I was able to understand or that did not want to participate in the research; variety of professionals treating autistic adults including: psychiatrists, psychologists, family physician, nurses, speech therapists, behavioral therapists, occupational therapists, relationship and sexual therapists, social workers, and managers of hostels and programs dedicated for autistic adults; and actors that were involved in policy construction process including: key figures from advocacy organizations, officials from the relevant ministries, and activists.
-As been previously recognized in the literature, actors in the field of autism often pertain to more than one of the groups described above (Eyal, 2010; Eyal, 2013; Waltz, 2013).
-An autistic individual could be also an advocate, or a parent could work as a therapist and have a key position in an advocacy organization or relevant ministry.
-The overlap of interviewees backgrounds eligibly added more interviewees from each category, but more importantly it allowed exposure to complex perspectives on the researched subjects.
-Finally, during the interviews conduction I assured there is a representation of autistic individuals from different communication and cognitive ability levels, gender and sub-populations in Israeli society.
-For a full list of interviewees’ personal characteristics, without personal identifier see section 2.6 below participants information.
+Using these methods, I identified participants from the following categories of people: autistic adults with verbal abilities; guardians (parents, siblings, grandparents) of autistic adults unable to communicate intelligibly with me or who did not want to participate in the research directly; a variety of professionals treating autistic adults, including psychiatrists, psychologists, family physicians, nurses, speech therapists, behavioral therapists, occupational therapists, relationship and sexual therapists, social workers, and managers of hostels and programs dedicated to autistic adults; actors involved in policy creation, including key figures from advocacy organizations, officials from the relevant ministries; and activists.
+As has been previously recognized in the literature, actors in the field of autism often belong concurrently to more than one of the groups described above (Eyal, 2010; Eyal, 2013; Waltz, 2013).
+An autistic individual could also be an advocate, or a parent, or could work as a therapist and have a key position in an advocacy organization or a relevant ministry.
+The overlap of eligible interviewees’ backgrounds added more interviewees from each category, but, more importantly, it allowed exposure to complex perspectives on the various issues.
+Finally, during the interviews stage, I ensured there was a fair representation of autistic individuals with different communicative and cognitive ability levels, genders and sub-populations in Israeli society.
+For a full list of interviewees’ personal characteristics, without personal identifiers, see the participants’ information in Section 2.6 below.